Pickelhaupt/EUC-Dash-ESP32/README.md

 - TTGO T-Watch Library
 - LVGL (The lvgl library that comes with the TTGO T-Watch Library needs to be updated to ver 7.5+)
 ## Bugs and issues
-- Sometimes hangs and require a restart
-- Does not properly remove tasks when switching modes
-- Backlight adjustment does not work at the moment

 ## Todo
 - Add haptic feedback to alarms
 - Add missing dashboard objects